coralproject/talk/docs/docs/troubleshooting.md

 ## An Admin user logged in via SSO is not automatically logged in to Coral Admin from comments MODERATE button

 An admin-authorized user logged in to comments via SSO can only be logged in to the Coral Admin tool automatically if “Coral Admin” is checked under "Configure" -> "Authentication" -> “Login with Single Sign On“.

+## A user on my site has a new SSO 'user.id' but they cannot log in anymore (Duplicate Email error)

+If you have changed the SSO `user.id` associated with the users email address, Coral will attempt to add the new user, but will fail because the user's email address is already in the system.
+The simplest way to fix this problem is to change the email address (`user.email`) associated with the _old_ `user.id` to something else.
+This can be done using the GraphQL API `updateUserEmail` mutation.